 The preparation of a presentation and the cost and schedule documentation was a major effort for the BNL pre-CD2/3 review held at the end of March in preparation for the DOE CD-2/3 review.
 The PXL technical design support documentation is complete and has been posted.
 Other documentation including schedule and Basis of Estimate work is complete and part of the posted review package.
 The PXL subsystem supporting documentation may be found at http://lbnl.leog.org/cd23/

-2
+Mechanical

+Designed and submitted job to LBNL shops for a fixture to fabricate carbon composite insertion rails (see Figure 2).